codedgar/Puppertino/README.md

 ## About the creator

-Puppertino was developed by [Edgar Pérez](https://codedgar.com/), a web developer passionate about creating clean, elegant web experiences.
+Puppertino was developed by [Codedgar](https://codedgar.com/), a web developer passionate about creating clean, elegant web experiences.
 As the framework continues to evolve, more features and components will be added—so stay tuned for regular updates!